AdobeDocs/campaign-classic.en/help/configuration/using/data-model-description.md

 * **NmsVolumeConsumed**: This table matches the **nms:volumeConsumed** schema.
 It contains all the consumption lines of the capacity rules.

 ## Response management {#response-management}

+This set of tables is linked to the **Response Manager** module, which allows to measure the success and profitability of marketing campaigns or offer propositions for all communication channels.
+For more on this, see [About response manager](../../campaign/using/about-response-manager.md).

 ![](assets/data-model_response.png)